braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/push_notifications/integration.md

 6. Follow the instructions from the SSL certificate assistant.
 You should now see an "Enabled" status to indicate that push is enabled.
 7. You must update your provisioning profile for the app after you create your SSL certificates.
 A simple refresh in the organizer will accomplish this.

-**Step 2: Export Certificate**
+**Export Certificate**

 1. Download the production push certificate you just created and open it with the Keychain Access application.
 2. In Keychain Access, click on **My Certificates** and locate your push certificate.
 3. Export it as a `.p12` file and use a temporary, unsecure password (you will need this password when uploading your certificate to Braze).
 4. Navigate to **Manage Settings > Settings** in the dashboard and upload your production certificate under **Apple Push Certificate**.

+{% endtab %}
+{% endtabs %}

 >  You can upload either your development or production push certificates to the dashboard for your distribution provisioning profile apps, but you can only have one active at a time.
 If you wish to do repeated testing of push notifications once your app goes live in the App Store, we recommend setting up a separate app group or app for the development version of your app.

-{% endtab %}
-{% endtabs %}

 ## Step 2: Enable push capabilities